tcet-opensource/documentation/docs/projects/tcet-linux/installation/installation-in-vm.md

 ## Troubleshooting

-If you encounter any issues during the installation or have questions about using TCET Linux on your VM, you can refer to the troubleshooting section in the TCET Linux documentation or seek assistance from the TCET Linux community forums.
+If you encounter any issues during the installation or have questions about using TCET Linux on your VM, you can refer to the troubleshooting section in the TCET Linux documentation or seek assistance from the TCET Open Source's Discord Server.